What Is a Coated Catheter?

 100% Silicone Catheters come in a wide range of types and styles.
 Here are a few of the most common ones:

 Intermittent hydrophilic catheters are a type of straight catheter that make insertion more comfortable.
 They feature a special coating that, when wet, becomes slippery.
-This enhances the catheter’s ability to inserted smoothly.
+This enhances the catheter’s ability to be inserted smoothly.

 Silver Coated Foley Catheter